 Participants will be able to describe and reflect on the specific types of transference and counter-transference experienced in cross-cultural counseling

-Participants will be able to describe behavioral interventions and models of delivering care that have been explored in different communities
+Participants will be able to describe behavioral interventions and models of delivering care that has been explored in different communities

 Registration